mayasharma2110/Treat-Yourself/README.md

 * The checkout page will allow users to enter their shipping and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.
 If a user is logged in there will also be a default checked box if a user wants/needs to update any information on this page and save it to their profile, if a user if not registered or logged in there will be a prompt to login or register an account.

 * The profile page will show a users past orders and it will also allow then to update their default delivery information.
-The profile page will also list any products a user has purchased in the past and allow them to rate the products they have tried before to help other users pick good products.
+The profile page will also list any products a user has purchased in the past and allow them to rate the products they have tried before to help other users pick good products and also an option to add one of these products quickly and easily to thier bag.

 * The add product page will be available to admin only, this will allow them to enter a products name, description, picture and price.